 “O Lord, make me a saint.
 Keep my heart always pure, for you alone.”
 Then it seemed that in the depths of my heart, our dear Lord distinctly spoke these words to me: “The grace granted to you this day will remain living in your soul, producing fruits of eternal life.”
-(On the occasion of Lucia’s first Holy Communion, FILOW, p.
-73)

 The Finding of the Child Jesus in the Temple